-Anyone who knows me knows that I’m not a fan of offering machine translation post-editing.
-There is just so much to fix when you work this way that it’s not worth it, especially if you’re a perfectionist like me, who would find it to difficult to leave a sentence alone that can be understood but leaves much room for improvement.
+Colleagues who know me know that I’m not a proponent of offering machine translation post-editing as a service.
+There is just so much to fix in a machine-translated text that it’s not a productive way of working, especially if you’re a perfectionist like me, who would find it to difficult to leave a sentence alone if the translation can be understood but could be improved.

-I don’t, however, belong to the camp who think that machine translation (MT) is never useful.
-In fact, I challenge anyone to tell me it would not save them time in the following example.
+Nevertheless, I don’t belong to the camp who believe that machine translation (MT) is never useful.
+In fact, I challenge anyone to tell me that MT would not save them time if they were translating the following sentence.

-The sentence contains a list of nine adjectives referring to fields of study, and although the English equivalents are quite similar, editing each word would be quite fiddly.
+The sentence contains a list of nine adjectives referring to fields of study, and although the English spellings of these fields of study are quite similar, editing each word would be quite fiddly.
 This is the kind of thing MT is very good at getting right.
 Here’s what DeepL offered:

-At the start of the sentence I then added the article “The”, since I know the surrounding context (which MT ignores): it’s talking about specific research being carried out, rather than research in general.
+Next, I added the article “The” at the start of the sentence, since I know the surrounding context (which MT ignores): it’s talking about specific research being carried out, rather than research in general.

-At the end of the sentence, I removed the “etc.”, which doesn’t sound good between an adjective and a noun.
+At the end of the sentence, I removed the “etc.”, which doesn’t work between an adjective and a noun.
 In its stead, I added “such as” before the list of adjectives, to make it clear that other fields of study might be included.

-(After writing this post, I considered the possibility of replacing the adjectives with nouns.
+(After writing this blog post, I considered the possibility of replacing the adjectives with nouns.
 For example, “The research should focus on fields such as biology, hydrology, geology…”.
-If I had decided to do that then it probably would have been quicker to dictate from scratch.)
+Had I decided to do so, it probably would have been quicker to dictate from scratch.)

 “Fair enough.
 But for most sentences, MT is useless!”